What it’s like to be the custodian of Johnson & Johnson’s over 135-year history

-In honor of her start at the company 35 years ago this month, we caught up with the keeper of the Johnson & Johnson story and self-proclaimed “massive history nerd” at her office in the Powerhouse, the oldest building at the company’s world headquarters in New Brunswick, New Jersey, which once housed the electric generators that powered all of its manufacturing.
+For Women’s History Month, we caught up with the keeper of the Johnson & Johnson story and self-proclaimed “massive history nerd” at her office in the Powerhouse, the oldest building at the company’s world headquarters in New Brunswick, New Jersey, which once housed the electric generators that powered all of its manufacturing.

 It’s my responsibility to …

 “It’s not common for a company to have a historian, but Johnson & Johnson recognized the power of our over 130-year history of innovation, support for women and commitment to corporate social responsibility and community service, not to mention our legacy of advancing human health.
 My role as Chief Historian is part of corporate communications, and it’s a great way to talk about yourself as an organization and to anchor what we’re doing in the present and the future.

 When social media began to come into prominence in 2006, I volunteered to start a blog.
 We called it Kilmer House, after the company’s first Scientific Director, Frederick Barnett Kilmer, who started an archive of everything he could preserve that pertained to Johnson & Johnson after he joined the company in 1889.
 Some of those amazing items include the first gauze produced by the cotton mill the company opened in 1901, letters and photographs from Johnson & Johnson employees who served during World War I, and Kilmer’s own analytical balance that he used in the lab.